maintainerati/site/content/code-of-conduct.md

 Short Version
 -------------

-The WONTFIX Cabal is dedicated to a safe, inclusive, welcoming, and harassment-free conference experience for everyone.
+The Maintainerati is dedicated to a safe, inclusive, welcoming, and harassment-free conference experience for everyone.

-All attendees, speakers, sponsors and volunteers at WONTFIX Cabal are required to abide by the code of conduct.
+All attendees, speakers, sponsors and volunteers at Maintainerati are required to abide by the code of conduct.

 ### Need Help?